tadaskay/puzzle15/README.md

 - `puzzle-core` is Java based REST API for Puzzle
 - `puzzle-ui` is a Node.js app serving React.js UI for the puzzle
-- Game is fully controllable via truly RESTful API, using HAL links from API root `/api`
+- Game is fully controllable/navigable via REST API, using HAL links from API root `/api`
 - Goal was simplicity without sacrificing foundation principles on class/package/API design

 ## Credits